National Child Passenger Safety Week

 Registering your child’s seat will alert you of news that could save your child’s life.
 While over six million car seats were recalled for safety issues in 2014, less than half of them were fixed.
 If you find out that your child’s car seat is defective, it is crucial to get it repaired.
 We encourage you to register your seat and take precautions to reduce the risk of your child being seriously hurt or killed in a car accident.

-Auto Accident Attorneys in PA and NJ
+Child Injury Attorneys in PA and NJ

 In the unfortunate event that your child was injured or killed in a car crash, we can help.
 If your child was properly restrained in their car seat but was seriously hurt or killed in an accident and you believe that the car seat was defective, you may have a case.
 When you need a product liability lawyer or a car accident lawyer in New Jersey or Pennsylvania, contact the attorneys at Kane & Silverman for an evaluation of your claim.
 We can help.
 That’s what we do.